spryker/spryker-docs/docs/scos/dev/feature-integration-guides/202204.0/glue-api/glue-backend-api/glue-api-authentication-integration.md

 ---
-title: Glue API - Glue Authentication integration
+title: Glue API - Authentication integration
-description:
+description: Create an authentication token for the Storefront and Backend API applications in a Spryker project.
 last_updated: September 30, 2022
 template: feature-integration-guide-template
+redirect_from:
+  - /docs/scos/dev/feature-integration-guides/202204.0/glue-api/glue-backend-api/glue-authentication-integration.html
 ---

 This document describes how to create an authentication token for the Storefront and Backend API applications in a Spryker project.

 ## Install feature core